MichaelChirico/potools/tests/testthat/_snaps/translate-package.md

       How would you translate this message into Welsh?

       ** Oops!
 Invalid translation -- received 5 unique templated arguments + bordering newlines but there are 3 in the original.
-Retrying... **
+Retrying. **

       File: foo.R
       Call: gettextf( fmt = "Avg cat() failures: %.02f; N failures: %d; failure: %s", mean(x), length(x), "don't translate me" )